 The government has a variety of ways to help you if you can't make your monthly loan payment.
 Although the details for each loan program vary, under some conditions you may receive a deferment or forbearance that allows you to temporarily stop making payments.
 For example, you may qualify for a deferment if you return to school at least half-time, are unemployed, are called to active duty military during a war, or are experiencing an economic hardship as defined in federal regulations.

-You can check with the Direct Loan Servicer for a full list of deferment options for federal loans.
+You can check with your loan servicer for a list of deferment options for federal loans.
 If you have Perkins, Health Profession, Primary Care, or Nursing Loans, you should check with the UW Servicer for deferments that apply to those loan programs.

 Check your servicer's website for loan deferment forms that you can download or request from them.
 Once you have the form, it should be submitted to the UW Registrar's Office for completion.